How to update Mastodon to a new version

 Updating Mastodon and creating backups are important steps to ensure the security and stability of your instance.
 Here’s a comprehensive tutorial on how to update Mastodon, including making backups of the database and assets:

-Note: Always perform updates on a test/staging instance before applying them to your live instance.
-This tutorial assumes you have some basic knowledge of the command line and server administration.
+Note 1: Always perform updates on a test/staging instance before applying them to your live instance.
+This tutorial assumes you have some basic command line and server administration knowledge.

 Click here for the backup steps.
 It basically comes down to a Database dump, a settings file backup and a Redis dump.
 If you wish to backup your assets like images and stuff (User-uploaded files), backup the folder named “public/system”.
 Keep in mind that this folder can be rather large.
 Actually, it can become rather massive.